14 Mar Finding Your Self at Work: The Tenth Step, keeping our commitments lifelong

 We got ready to stop what we were doing wrong.
 (Just being willing to stop is a whole Step unto itself!)
 Then we allowed the saner power we trusted in to help us stop.
 (And that gets a whole Step, too.)

 Next, we made a list of the people we had harmed through our addiction.
-(That’s a Step.)
-And in the next Step, the last one in this series, we did all we knew to do to make amends to them in ways that don’t make things worse.
+And then, in the last Step we explored in this series, Step Nine, we did all we knew to do to make amends to them in ways that don’t make things worse.
+(You’ll find can my amends here.)

 At this point, Step 10 seems really easy–it’s ground we have covered: